dixitmudit/MD/content/authors/Aditya/_index.md

 ---
 # Display name
-title: Priti Singh
+title: Adithya Maurya

 # Username (this should match the folder name)
 authors:
-- Graduate Students
+- Visiting Students

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: JRF (SERB), CSIR-CLRI, India
+role: Summer Intern

 #Organizations/Affiliations
 organizations:
-- name: CSIR-CLRI, CHENNAI, India
+- name: UM - DAE - Centre for Excellence in
+Basic Sciences
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:  Priti Singh, SERB - JRF, Chemistry
+bio:  Adithya Maurya, Chemistry

 interests:
-- Computational Electrochemical Energy
+- Machine Learning for Materials Science
 education:

 # Social/Academic Networking